Romans 5:1

 God is all-powerful.
 God will give us the victory.
 He will use even the bad

 things for some kind of ultimate good in the lives of His children.
-That’s what
+That is

 reason to rejoice in tribulations.
 He gives a practical reason.
 He is saying